Pallavi2908/BlogApp/README.md

 # BlogApp - AI-Powered Blogging Platform

-Blogging platform built with Node.js, Express, and MongoDB, featuring secure authentication (JWT and BCrypt) , cloud-based image storage (Cloudinary), and a clean, responsive interface.
+Blogging platform built with Node.js, Express, Mongoose + MongoDB, Redis , featuring secure authentication (JWT and BCrypt) , cloud-based image storage (Cloudinary), and a clean, responsive interface.

 ****Update:** Added Redis caching layer to the /articles/all endpoint - **_decrease in response time from 2.15s to 350ms (upto 84%)_**